API Usage Documentation

 The following is an example of a refresh API call:

-POST https://www.attestiv.net/api/v1/oauth/refresh?refreshToken=mWjDp97w3wpaTdRixYlpSwCGe2wXQnCireSYGwhYyAatWU0ElRjKthbxRG8H4Uu780TH3eeWVCtvNHTwjNHLYIquZt4s8ebVOKvfLP2GZheY3gneTPO8bbyD1OofIE7ooMzIweAmN5qiD3cyTQWWg8n01dwjOIuQWUhXPrDBHyEI3Q27GNAHVmaMqtE8fD4G2XMsWhNHXsqo6e7zcnzo1d014NsiUtKKQF2aN7pCcZkgD1wUMRivnJ5fLn0jPz1Zse9lVL2cGSjq1Jp4PUDtsxqpjYX9Hmo0CQpqJscqSfcZrHVbYAN3dWXVycsdxS996uLHb9eck9oP8GknqnN5ahotdsDkDuUJVaLaLoWtch4FKAjEMdcOwXiLl53xzedY9XnCUKxTGzI2ca3B8uQuXx4H4fsHL2HRb9ijgjPyqZjxLU8FWf2QrNT4tuKhy0VulOZvteR0NhfzkGGxgwmhOg8bd86iEN3HbCNcsaYKwideMeG96gnqSfDynGpyZVu3
+POST https://api.attestiv.net/api/v1/oauth/refresh?refreshToken=mWjDp97w3wpaTdRixYlpSwCGe2wXQnCireSYGwhYyAatWU0ElRjKthbxRG8H4Uu780TH3eeWVCtvNHTwjNHLYIquZt4s8ebVOKvfLP2GZheY3gneTPO8bbyD1OofIE7ooMzIweAmN5qiD3cyTQWWg8n01dwjOIuQWUhXPrDBHyEI3Q27GNAHVmaMqtE8fD4G2XMsWhNHXsqo6e7zcnzo1d014NsiUtKKQF2aN7pCcZkgD1wUMRivnJ5fLn0jPz1Zse9lVL2cGSjq1Jp4PUDtsxqpjYX9Hmo0CQpqJscqSfcZrHVbYAN3dWXVycsdxS996uLHb9eck9oP8GknqnN5ahotdsDkDuUJVaLaLoWtch4FKAjEMdcOwXiLl53xzedY9XnCUKxTGzI2ca3B8uQuXx4H4fsHL2HRb9ijgjPyqZjxLU8FWf2QrNT4tuKhy0VulOZvteR0NhfzkGGxgwmhOg8bd86iEN3HbCNcsaYKwideMeG96gnqSfDynGpyZVu3

 The response from the refresh API call will have the new access token and it expiration date: